jprendes/emception/README.md

 You can see it in action in the [live demo](https://jprendes.github.io/emception/).

 # Build
 To build Emception, simply clone the repo, and run `./build-with-docker.sh`.
 I've only built it on Linux, but you should be able to build it from anywhere you can run Docker.
-Bear in mind that the build will take a long while (specially cloning/building llvm and building pyodide), so go get a a cup of coffee.
+Bear in mind that the build will take a long while (specially cloning/building llvm), so go get a a cup of coffee.
 ```bash
 git clone https://github.com/jprendes/emception.git
 cd emception